Skip to main content

 Rybrevant (amivantamab-vmjw) is a prescription medicine used to treat adults with non-small cell lung cancer (NSCLC) that has spread in the body or cannot be removed by surgery.

-• For some patients, it may be used in combination with carboplatin and pemetrexed, 2 chemotherapy medicines.
+• It may also be used in combination with carboplatin and pemetrexed as a first-line treatment for NSCLC.

 Can it be administered at home?